 During your time in Denmark, be aware that local laws and penalties apply to you.
 If you break local laws in Denmark, on study tour, or in any country you visit during your DIS term, your passport won’t help you avoid arrest or prosecution.
 More information for U.S. citizens can be found here.

-Tips to Stay Safe in Copenhagen
+Tips for Staying Safe in Copenhagen

 - Learn about the culture and political environment in Denmark and any country you will visit.
 Explore the perceptions of Americans and people of diverse backgrounds.
 This situational awareness will help you to reduce your risk exposure